Pharmaceutical Sciences (PHS)

 PHS 813 Design of Experiments (2 credits)

-The student is provided a review of concepts in basic statistics and then a development of those concepts into approaches to the statistical design of experiments that allow screening of factors and eventual optimization of conditions.
+This graduate level course the student is provided a review of concepts in basic statistics and then a development of those concepts into approaches to the statistical design of experiments that allow screening of factors and eventual optimization of conditions.
 Emphasis is placed on applications to preformulation studies and formulation of drug products.

 PHS 851 Advanced Pharmaceutics (3 credits)